parisbible/parisbible.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title:  Paris Bible Project
+title:   Welcome to the Paris Bible Project
-cover:  false #!!
+cover:  true #!!
 Add this
 ---